sitting-duck/stuff/School - Comp Sci/Artificial Intelligence Spring 2015/Assn 2 - Backtracking Search/README.md

 Developed with Pycharm IDE on Windows 8.

 It can be easily run in a Python IDE of your choice or via the command line if you have Python installed.
-(note: for some reason this program executes lightning fast in Pycharm, but really slow on the command line, I still haven't gotten to the bottom of this)

 **Command Line Invokation:** main.py <file.var> <file.con> <flag>